Anilpatil40/QuizApp/README.md

 * Animation for next question

 ## USED THIRD PARTY LIBRARY
-- No Third party library used
+- No third party library used